filip-husnik/pseudofinder/README.md

 ```

 ## Output of pseudo finder
-Every run should result in two output files: a summary log file and a .gff file.
+Every run should result in two output files: a summary .log file and a .gff file.

 (1) The .log file includes basic statistics about pseudogene candidates detected.

-(2) The .gff file can be used to overlay the original annotation in the Artemis genome browser [http://www.sanger.ac.uk/science/tools/artemis] with predicted pseudogene candidates.
+(2) The .gff file can be used to overlay the original annotation (we use the Artemis genome browser [http://www.sanger.ac.uk/science/tools/artemis]) with predicted pseudogene candidates.

 ## Contributing